 First opened in 1766 as “La Maison Lapérouse”, this distinguished restaurant and bar situated smack on the banks of the Seine is a favorite spot for well-heeled literary and artistic types.
 It’s a place where you can spend an evening chasing the ghosts of former patrons such as Victor Hugo and Gustave Flaubert, who themselves frequented the place to write, loaf and meet with camarades.
-These days, you might rub shoulders with publishers, TV anchors or politicians.
+These days at the recently-renovated restaurant and bar, you might rub shoulders with publishers, TV anchors or politicians.

 A Brief History